Aalborg University, ESST Specialisation, Spring 2018

 · A background to formulate a thesis outline

 The teaching method is a mixture of lectures and student seminar presentations.
 A number of thesis seminars give students an opportunity to present the progressing thesis work and to get respond from the student group, supervisors, and other “ESST-related” people.
-It is also possible to participate in lectures and seminars in other international (and Danish) study programmes as well as research seminars organised by the related research groups.
+It is also possible to participate in lectures and seminars in other international (and Danish) study programmes as well as research seminars organised by the related research group.
+The specialisation semester “Innovation Systems, Social and Ecological Change” is conducted in conjunction with the MSc. program in Innovation, Knowledge and Entrepreneurial Dynamics (MIKE-B).

 Language of instruction: English